di-marko/pygame/docs/reST/ref/bufferproxy.rst

       contiguous, otherwise a ValueError is raised.
 Argument `buffer` is a ``str``/``bytes`` object.
 An optional offset gives a start position, in bytes, within the buffer where overwriting begins.
-      If the offset is negative or greater that or equal to the buffer proxy's :attr:`length` value, an ``IndexException`` is raised.
+      If the offset is negative or greater than or equal to the buffer proxy's :attr:`length` value, an ``IndexException`` is raised.
       If ``len(buffer) > proxy.length + offset``, a ``ValueError`` is raised.